top of page

 When Rachel challenges the appropriateness of Patsy’s inclusion in their group, Eleanor Roosevelt arrives.
 At first, she is only seen by Patsy, but Mary “awakens” and witnesses the most famous and lauded First Lady urging Patsy to give up her spot as Jefferson’s representative.

 Mary doesn’t understand how Eleanor can be in the room without the others noticing, but she is now very much awake to the discussion of Patsy’s legitimacy.
 Patsy has always denied her father’s relationship with Sally Hemings and now Mary is ready to investigate the matter.
-She reads The Hemingses of Monticello and learns that the DNA evidence is clear: Jefferson sired Sally’s children.
+She reads The Hemingses of Monticello, by Annette Gordon-Reed, and learns that the DNA evidence is clear: Jefferson sired Sally’s children.
 She challenges Patsy, and the 200 years of historians’ complicity in the lie that denied Sally’s role in Jefferson’s life.

 Patsy is a hair’s breadth from admitting her deception, when the Charlottesville Unite the Right rally intrudes.
 Before Patsy can exit the room, Varina Davis, the First Lady of the Confederacy, enters.
 All the Ladies fear this bodes ill for the nation, but only Mary imagines there’s something she can do about it.